(In-Class and Online)

 Upon completion of the Education Assistant course, students will be able to:

-Graduates of the Education Assistant Diploma course will be able to obtain a position as an Educational Assistant in either private or public school settings.
+Graduates of the Education Assistant program will be able to obtain a position as an Educational Assistant in either private or public school settings.
 Other educational fields include:

 The demand for education assistants, either provincially or in each specific school district, is dependent on the budget priorities, student enrollment, inclusion policies, and other hiring factors.
 Qualifications and hiring processes for education assistants may vary between the School Districts.

 Engaging introduction to the essential topics in psychology.
 Through the study of human behaviour and mind, students will gain insights into the history of the field of psychology and will explore the past and current theories in such areas as cognition, motivation and wellness.

 Students will increase their current knowledge of human development in the domains of physical, cognitive, social and emotional growth from infancy to adolescence.

 Introducing students to a variety of low and high incidence disabilities, such as visual and hearing impairments, significant developmental delays, complex health issues, serious physical impairments and multiple disabilities.